Debugging Simulated Code

 Getting a cross-architecture gdb

-ARM target, etc).
-It is possible to compile an non-native architecture gdb on
+It is possible to compile a non-native architecture gdb on

-x86 machine for example.
+the host machine as an alternative.
 All that must be done is add the

 option to configure when you compile gdb.
 You may also get pre-compiled